angr/angr-doc/docs/examples.md

 Script runtime: ~15 seconds per binary

 Originally, a binary was given to the ctf-player by the challenge-service, and an exploit had to be crafted automatically.
 Four sample binaries, obtained during the ctf, are included in the example.
-All binaries followed the same format; the command-line argument is validated in a bunch of functions, and when every check succeeds, a memcpy() resulting into a stack-based bufferoverflow is executed.
+All binaries followed the same format; the command-line argument is validated in a bunch of functions, and when every check succeeds, a memcpy() resulting into a stack-based buffer overflow is executed.
 Angr is used to find the way through the binary to the memcpy() and to generate valid inputs to every checking function individually.

 Both sample binaries and the script are located [here](https://github.com/angr/angr-doc/tree/master/examples/secuinside2016mbrainfuzz) and additional information be found at the author's [Write-Up](https://tasteless.eu/post/2016/07/secuinside-mbrainfuzz/).